 This is a preview version of the DisplayLink DL-7450 Software Development Kit Documentation.
 The functionality that is described and made available in this version is subject to addition, removal or change without warning.

-class time – Idealised time
+class time – Represent a time

 time objects support equality and comparison operators.